Frequently asked questions

 - What transport improvements will be made to access new jobs?

 The scheme includes significant investment in transport so that residents can easily reach jobs in Harlow and East Herts, including a new bridge over the River Stort, new bus routes and better access to Harlow Station.
+Places for People have committed to working with stakeholders to provide a northern access to Harlow station to better improve connectivity.

 - Are you just ignoring the argument that further development will cause gridlock on local roads?